Increasing the amount of fibre in your diet can help you manage your diabetes.

 - Yogurt with berries and pumpkin seeds

 Keep an eye on the portion sizes when you are eating these snacks, especially if you are watching your weight.
+To increase your fibre intake even further, add salad or vegetables to your lunch or main meal.

 Children and fibre